presents

 - femoral component is also commonly placed in excessive internal rotation, which sign affects patellar tracking;

-- obviously, significant internal rotation should be avoid to prevent increasing the Q angle;
+- obviously, significant internal rotation should be avoid to prevent increasing the Qangle

-- in some cases, there will be a larger AP size of lateral femoral condyle than medial condyle, and in this situation it may not be possible
+- in some cases, there will be a larger AP size of lateral femoral condyle than medial condyle, and in this situation it may not be possible to rotate the femoral cutting guide externally in order

-Assessing rotational alignment in total knee arthroplasty.
+Assessing rotational alignment in total knee arthroplasty

-Malrotation associated with implant alignment technique in total knee arthroplasty.
+Malrotation associated with implant alignment technique in total knee arthroplasty

 Knee stiffness on extension caused by an oversized femoral component after total knee arthroplasty.
-A report of two cases and a review of the literature.
+A report of two cases and a review of literature.

 Varus tibial joint line obliquity: a potential cause of femoral component malrotation.